Jack-Q/blog/source/_posts/2017-03-06-javaee-training-note-day-13.md

 The pagination is not quite complex with the following steps:

-1. query the total ammount of records;
+1. query the total amount of records;
-2. query data from a postion of table (offset to first row);
+2. query data from a position of table (offset to first row);
 3. limit the item to be selected;
 4. calculate the number of total pages;
 5. calculate current page number;